abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Sets
 ===

 Let's begin our inquiry by looking at the basic theory of sets.
-You will understand why shortly.
-For now, it suffices to say that sets are an example of a category.
+Set theory and category theory share many similarities.
+We can view category theory is a *generalization* of set theory.
+That is it is is meant to describe the same thing as set theory (everything?), but to do it in a more absract manner, one that is more versatile and (hopefully) simpler.

+In other words sets are an *example of a category* (the *proto-example*, we might say), and it is useful to have examples.

 What is an Abstract Theory
 ===